JosephSabo/AZ-900studyNotes/MyNotes.md

 - A management group tree can support up to six levels of depth.
 This limit doesn't include the root level or the subscription level.
 - Each management group and subscription can support only one parent.

+## Describe Azure virtual machines

+- With Azure Virtual Machines (VMs), you can create and use VMs in the cloud.
+- VMs provide infrastructure as a service (IaaS) in the form of a virtualized server and can be used in many ways.
+Just like a physical computer, you can customize all of the software running on your VM.
+- VMs are an ideal choice when you need:
+  - Total control over the operating system (OS).
+  - The ability to run custom software.
+  - To use custom hosting configurations.

+### Virtual machine availability sets
+Availability sets are designed to ensure that VMs stagger updates and have varied power and network connectivity, preventing you from losing all your VMs with a single network or power failure.

+#### Availability sets do this by grouping VMs in two ways: UPDATE DOMAIN and FAULT DOMAIN

+- The update domain groups VMs that can be rebooted at the same time.
+This allows you to apply updates while knowing that only one update domain grouping will be offline at a time.
+All of the machines in one update domain will be updated.
+An update group going through the update process is given a 30-minute time to recover before maintenance on the next update domain starts.
+- The fault domain groups your VMs by common power source and network switch.
+By default, an availability set will split your VMs across up to three fault domains.
+This helps protect against a physical power or networking failure by having VMs in different fault domains (thus being connected to different power and networking resources).

+### Examples of when to use VMs

+- During testing and development.
+VMs provide a quick and easy way to create different OS and application configurations.
+Test and development personnel can then easily delete the VMs when they no longer need them.
+- When running applications in the cloud.
+The ability to run certain applications in the public cloud as opposed to creating a traditional infrastructure to run them can provide substantial economic benefits.
+For example, an application might need to handle fluctuations in demand.
+Shutting down VMs when you don't need them or quickly starting them up to meet a sudden increase in demand means you pay only for the resources you use.
+- When extending your datacenter to the cloud: An organization can extend the capabilities of its own on-premises network by creating a virtual network in Azure and adding VMs to that virtual network.
+Applications like SharePoint can then run on an Azure VM instead of running locally.
+This arrangement makes it easier or less expensive to deploy than in an on-premises environment.
+- During disaster recovery: As with running certain types of applications in the cloud and extending an on-premises network to the cloud, you can get significant cost savings by using an IaaS-based approach to disaster recovery.
+If a primary datacenter fails, you can create VMs running on Azure to run your critical applications and then shut them down when the primary datacenter becomes operational again.

+### VM Resources
+- Size (purpose, number of processor cores, and amount of RAM)
+- Storage disks (hard disk drives, solid state drives, etc.)
+- Networking (virtual network, public IP address, and port configuration)